 Bleeding to death is a leading cause of preventable death for people of all ages that can be greatly reduced with quicker access to trauma care, Dr. Kerby noted.
 Whenever there is a dramatic loss of blood, the bleeding not only needs to be controlled but blood also needs to be supplied to patients early on to prevent them from going into hemorrhagic shock.
 Someone can bleed to death within minutes.
 When blood is given to severely bleeding patients as soon as possible, their chances of survival increase dramatically.

-Unfortunately, very few Emergency Medical Services (EMS) agencies carry blood, explained John B. Holcomb, MD, FACS, professor of the Division of Trauma & Acute Care Surgery at UAB Heersink School of Medicine.
+Unfortunately, very few Emergency Medical Services (EMS) agencies carry blood, explained John B. Holcomb, MD, FACS, professor in the Division of Trauma & Acute Care Surgery at UAB Heersink School of Medicine.
 Most often, EMS vehicles carry crystalloid (saline), which costs less than blood but is much less effective and potentially even harmful to some patients who suffer from hemorrhagic shock.

 “There’s no need to do more studies, the data are very clear: prehospital blood absolutely saves lives,” Dr. Holcomb said.
 Despite compelling data on its life-saving potential, only about 1 to 2% of EMS agencies carry blood, he added, and an even smaller fraction of patients in need of blood receive it from EMS agencies.